Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 }
 ```

-This function ensures there's an existing token and calls `pool.mint()` with position parameters of a token.
+This function ensures there's an existing token and calls `pool.mint()` with parameters of an existing position.

 ## Remove Liquidity